friendbuy/recurring/README.md

 - `amount_in_cents` (default: undefined) - The specific amount to be refunded from the original invoice.
 If left empty, the remaining refundable amount will be refunded.

-- `refund_apply_order` (default: 'credit') - If credit line items exist on the invoice, this parameter specifies which refund method to use first.
+- `refund_method` (default: 'credit') - If credit line items exist on the invoice, this parameter specifies which refund method to use first.
 Most relevant in a partial refunds, you can chose to refund credit back to the account first or a transaction giving money back to the customer first.
-Set as 'credit' or 'transaction'.
+Set as 'credit_first' or 'transaction_first'.

 **invoice.markSuccessful(function(err))**
 Mark an Invoice as Paid Successfully.